Lady Gorgon

-Lady Gorgon (Tanya Adrian) is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Lady Gorgon (Tanya Adrian) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Matt Fraction, Rick Remender, and Howard Chaykin, the character made her first appearance in Punisher War Journal Vol. 2, #20 (August 2008).
 She is an enemy of the Punisher.

 Publication history

 Lady Gorgon was introduced Punisher War Journal Vol. 2, #20-21, and reappeared in Franken-Castle #17-18, and Punisher: In the Blood #1-5.